Luis Arroyo was the most unlikely of Cardinals pitchers to open a season with wins in each of his first six starts.

 Arroyo, who credited Cardinals scout and retired catcher Gus Mancuso with teaching him an improved curve, pitched a no-hitter for Houston and had strikeout totals of 17 in one game and 15 in another.
 His combined record for Columbus and Houston in 1954 was 16-9 with a 2.42 ERA.

 Invited to join the 1955 Cardinals in spring training, Arroyo pitched poorly, yielding 14 earned runs in 18 innings.
-But the Cardinals, managed by Eddie Stanky, were desperate for left-handed pitching and placed Arroyo, 28, on the season-opening roster.
+However, the Cardinals, managed by Eddie Stanky, were desperate for left-handed pitching and placed Arroyo, 28, on the season-opening roster.

 His big-league debut occurred on April 20, 1955, with a start against the Reds at Cincinnati.
 It almost ended soon after it began.